 There is no royal road either to health or learning.
 Princes and kings, poor men and peasants, all alike must attend to the wants of their own bodies and their own minds.
 No man can eat, drink, or sleep by proxy.
 No man can get the alphabet learned for him by another.
-All these are things that everybody must do for himself, or they will not be done at all.
+All these are things which everybody must do for himself, or they will not be done at all.

 Just as it is with the mind and body, so it is with the soul.
 There are certain things absolutely needful to the soul's health and well-being.
-Each must attend to these things for himself.
+Each one must attend to these things for himself.
 Each must repent for himself.
 Each must apply to Christ for himself.
-And for himself each must speak to God and pray.
-You must do it for your-self, for by nobody else can it be done.
+And for himself each one must speak to God and pray.
+You must do it for yourself, for by nobody else can it be done.

-How can you expect to be saved by an "unknown" God?
-And how can you know God without prayer?
-You know nothing of men and women in this world, unless you speak with them.
-You cannot know God in Christ, unless you speak to Him in prayer.
-If you wish to be with Him in heaven, you must be one of His friends on earth.
-If you wish to be one of His friends on earth, you must pray.
+How can we expect to be saved by an "unknown" God?
+And how can we know God without prayer?
+We know nothing of men and women in this world, unless we speak with them.
+We cannot know God in Christ, unless we speak to Him in prayer.
+If we wish to be with Him in heaven, we must be His friends on earth.
+If we wish to be His friends on earth, we must pray.

-Reader, there will be many at Christ's right hand in the last day.
-The saints gathered from north and south, and east and west, will be a multitude that no man can number.
+There will be many at Christ's right hand in the last day.
+The saints gathered from North and South, and East and West, will be "a multitude that no man can number."
+(Rev. vii.
+9.)
 The song of victory that will burst from their mouths, when their redemption is at length complete, will be a glorious song indeed.
 It will be far above the noise of many waters, and of mighty thunders.
-But there will be no discord in that song.
+But there will he no discord in that song.
 They that sing will sing with one heart as well as one voice.
 Their experience will be one and the same.
 All will have believed.
 All will have been washed in the blood of Christ.
 All will have been born again.
 All will have prayed.
-Yes! we must pray on earth, or we shall never praise in heaven.
+Yes, we must pray on earth, or we shall never praise in heaven.
 We must go through the school of prayer, or we shall never be fit for the holiday of praise.

-Reader, to be prayerless is to be without God,-without Christ,-without grace,-without hope,-and without heaven.
+In short, to be prayerless is to be without God,-without Christ,-without grace,-without hope,-and without heaven.
 It is to be in the road to hell.
-Now can you wonder that I ask the question,-DO YOU PRAY?

 II.
-I ask again whether you pray, because a habit of prayer is one of the surest marks of a true Christian.
+In the second place, a habit of prayer is one of the surest marks of a true Christian.